Economy of Mozambique: Telecommunication

 Immediately after a long civil war ended in 1992 the country started to reform telecommunication sector.
 The mobile sub-sector has experienced excellent growth rates following the introduction of competition in 2003 between Vodacom Mozambique and mCel, the incumbent mobile subsidiary of the national telco, Telecomunicações de Moçambique (TDM).
 The government is intent on introducing competition to the fixed-line sector as well, but it is hesitating to privatise TDM.
 All other services are open to competition, subject to licensing by the industry regulator, INCM.
 Internet usage in the country has been hampered by the inadequate fixed-line infrastructure and the high cost of international bandwidth, but this market sector has started to accelerate following the introduction of various kinds of broadband services including ADSL, cable modems, WiMAX wireless broadband and mobile data services, and then the landing of the first international submarine fibre optic cable in the country (SEACOM) in 2009.
 Further improvements can be expected from the ongoing rollout of 3G mobile services and a national fibre backbone network as well as the landing of the second international fibre (EASSy) in 2010.
 The lower cost of bandwidth has already started to trickle down to lower consumer prices in some service segments, while others have remained unchanged.

 Finance

 The banking system, dominated by the Portuguese collapsed after independence in 1975.
 From an earlier position (in the 1980s) of central government control of the economy, Mozambique has initiated rapid reforms in recent years, accelerating the implementation of market-based economic policies, and committing to a policy of fiscal and monetary discipline.
 In 1995 the government introduced its medium-term economic growth, strategy which it continues to pursue.
 Since the late 1990s, both national and international banking, established an environment for rapid economic growth and development of the financial system.
 On 11 December 2012, the Mozambican Government acquire the Portuguese shares of BNI Banco Nacional de Investimento, owning 100% of the bank and turning it into the country's development bank and nominated a former Governor of the Bank of Mozambique, Adriano Maleiane as CEO.

-Macroeconomic review
+Macroeconomic data

+The following table shows the main economic indicators in 1980–2024.
+Inflation below 5% is in green.